86Box/docs/hardware/network.rst

 PCap connects directly to one of the host's network adapters.
 The emulated machine must be configured as if it were a real machine on your network.
 This is similar to the **Bridge** mode on other emulators and virtualizers.

 This mode requires `Npcap <https://nmap.org/npcap/>`_ (or another WinPcap-compatible driver) to be installed on the host.
-Only **wired Ethernet network connections** are compatible; Wi-Fi and other connections will not work at all, as they do not allow PCap to listen for packets bound to the emulated machine's MAC address.
+Only **wired Ethernet network connections** are compatible; Wi-Fi and other connections will not work at all, as they do not allow PCap to listen for packets bound to the emulated card's MAC address.

 Private PCap network
 ^^^^^^^^^^^^^^^^^^^^